viru757pan/viru757pan/README.md

   <img src="https://user-images.githubusercontent.com/74038190/212284158-e840e285-664b-44d7-b79b-e264b5e54825.gif">
 </div>

 I'm glad to see you here!
-My name is **Viresh Panchal**, and I am a dedicated Software Developer with a strong interest in Artificial Intelligence, Machine Learning, and Neural Networks.
-I find a balance between coding and music 🎵, and I also enjoy a good cup of coffee ☕.
-Having grown up in the vibrant markets of Ratlam, I now appreciate the tranquility of the serene banks of the Mahi River.
-This journey has taught me that peace is not merely a physical location, but a state of mind.
+My name is Viresh Panchal, and I am a dedicated <b>Software Developer</b> and <b>Backend Developer</b> with a strong interest in Artificial Intelligence, Machine Learning, and Neural Networks.
+I balance my passion for coding with a love for music 🎵 and a good cup of coffee ☕.
+Having grown up amidst the vibrant markets of Ratlam, I now appreciate the tranquility of the serene banks of the Mahi River.
+This journey has taught me that peace is not merely a place—it's a state of mind.

 ## Tech Stack